mattbocosoft/presentation-cocoapods/creating-pods.md

 Each CocoaPod requires a Podspec configuration and a license file.
 A Podspec is a Ruby document that describes details about a specific version of a CocoaPod, including where the source code should be downloaded from, what files to use, the build settings to apply, and *"other general metadata such as its name, version, and description"*.

+CocoaPods support both the Objective-C and Swift programming language, however the use of Swift is encouraged and will increase the [quality-index](https://guides.cocoapods.org/making/quality-indexes.html) of your Podspec if you distribute it publicly via the [trunk](https://github.com/CocoaPods/CocoaPods).

 ##Create a Podspec

 You can generate a Podspec by running the following command at the terminal: